Today's Liturgical colour is purple Monday of the 3rd Week of Advent

 Today’s message is essentially about how God’s authority does not force us but invites us to be led.

-Dear brothers and sisters in Christ, dear friends, Advent often begins with a question rather than an answer.
+Dear brothers and sisters in Christ, dear friends, Advent often begins not with an answer but with a question.
 Who will guide us when the way ahead is uncertain?
+Whose authority will we trust when the path is not clear?

 Our first reading from the Book of Numbers is set in an unlikely place.
 Balaam is not part of Israel.
 He is a hired prophet, paid to curse God’s people.
-Yet when he looks out over the tents of Israel, the Spirit of God comes upon him, and blessing pours from his mouth.
+And yet, when he looks out over the tents of Israel, the Spirit of God comes upon him and blessing pours from his mouth.
 God speaks through someone on the margins, someone compromised, someone unexpected.
 That alone tells us something important about how God works.
-God’s purposes are not trapped by our categories.
+God’s authority is not confined to our structures or our expectations.
+It moves where it will.

-Then comes the striking image.
-A star shall come out of Jacob.
+Then comes the striking image: a star shall come out of Jacob.
 Not a weapon.
 Not an army.
 Not a decree.
 A star.
-In the ancient world, a star meant a ruler, but it also meant guidance.
+In the ancient world a star signalled kingship, but it also meant guidance.
 A star does not shout.
+It does not compel.
 It shines.
-It does not coerce.
-It draws.
-This is how God’s authority often appears in Advent.
-Quiet.
-Patient.
-Persistent.
-Calling people to move, step by step, through the dark, one step at a time.
+It invites movement.
+It draws travellers forward through the dark.
+This is how God’s authority often appears in Advent: quiet, patient, persistent.
+God does not force us into faith; God invites us to walk.

-This prayer feels close to home.
-Many people in Zimbabwe know what it is to ask for guidance amid uncertainty.
-Families trying to plan with rising costs.
-Young people wondering if their studies will lead to work.
-Communities carrying the weight of broken systems and uneven opportunities.
+That prayer feels close to home.
+Many people in Zimbabwe know what it is to ask for guidance amid uncertainty: families trying to plan with rising costs, young people wondering whether education will lead to work, communities carrying the weight of broken systems and fragile institutions.
 The psalm does not promise quick solutions.
-It promises that God walks with those who seek truth with humility.
+It promises that God walks with those who seek truth with open hearts.

 This is the real failure in the scene.
-Not hostility, but avoidance.
-Not disbelief, but refusal to be honest.
-They protect their position at the cost of truth.
+Not open hostility, but avoidance.
+Not disbelief, but refusal to be changed.
 Authority, when clung to, becomes fragile.
-Authority, when received from God, brings freedom.
+Authority, when received from God, sets people free.

 God often guides us through uncertainty rather than around it.
-Trust grows not from having all the answers, but from staying faithful to the light we have.
+Trust grows not from having all the answers, but from staying faithful to the light we have been given.

 Advent does not end with everything resolved.
 It ends with a star still shining and a path still open.
 God is near.
 God is guiding.
 God is patient.